jasonthehung/programming-typescript-oreilly/Chpater3_All_About_Types/README.md

 - **_Arrays_**

-  Like in JavaScript, TypeScript arrays are special kinds of objects that support things like concatenation, pushing, searching, and slicing
+  Like in JavaScript, TypeScript arrays are special kinds of objects that support things like concatenation, pushing, searching, and slicing.
+  Like with objects, creating arrays with const won’t hint to TypeScript to infer their types more narrowly.

+- **_Tuples_**

+  Tuples are subtypes of array.
+They’re a special way to type arrays that have fixed lengths, where the values at each index have specific, known types.